CORPFIN 6002 - Self-Managed Super - Establish & Accumulate

 Learning & Teaching ModesDue to the intensive nature of this course it is a requirement that participants attend 100% of the scheduled seminars.
-Consideration will be given to medical and compassionate reasons for non attendance but supporting documentation will need to be presented with these requests.
-If 100% attendance is not met participants will be ineligible to sit for the exam.
-Participants in the course are generally from a working background therefore work commitments do not exempt students from this attendance requirement.
+Consideration will be given for medical and compassionate reasons for non attendance but supporting dpocumentation will need to be presented with these requests. if 100% attendance is not met sudents will be ineligible to sit for the exam.
+Students in this course are generally also working full time therefore work commitments do not exempt students from this attendance requirement.

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students are required to complete 1 assignment for this course as well as set aside time for study for the exam.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students are required to complete 1 assignment between intensive 1 and intensive 2 for this course as well as set aside time to study for the exam.

-The University expects full-time students (ie those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
-This means you are expected to commit approximately 12 hours for a three-unit course of private study outside your regular classes.
+The Unviersity expects full-time students (ie those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
+This means you are expected to commit approximately 12 hours for a 3 unit course of private study outside your regular sessions.